coliem/6.4212-Notes/Basic Pick & Place.md

  & 0 &  &\vert & I
 \end{bmatrix}
 $$
-The analytic Jacobian may have a different size than the geometric Jacobian and may have difference reference points.
+The analytic Jacobian may have a different size than the geometric Jacobian and may have different reference points.

 $\textbf{Note:}$ We are interested in the inverse of the Jacobian, but this matrix may be nonsquare or singular, so it may not always have an inverse.
 Thus, we employ a "pseudo-inverse."
+#### Jacobian pseudo-inverse
+---
+Spatial velocity has six components.
+The gripper frame is welded on the last link of the iiwa, which has seven positions.
+Thus,
+$$
+J^G(q_{iiwa})\in\mathbb{R}^{6\times7}
+$$
+It does not have an inverse because it is not a square matrix.
+However, having more degrees of freedom than the spatial velocity requires (more columns than rows) gives us many solutions for $v$ to produce the desired spatial velocity.
+To choose the minimum-norm solution, we employ the Moore-Penrose pseudo-inverse, given by $J^+$.
+$$
+v=[J^G(q)]^+V^{G_d}
+$$
 If the matrix is full rank (aka we have an inverse), then we get a unique answer (the true inverse).
 If we have too few degrees of freedom (under full rank), then we get the least squares solution, the velocity that gets us "near" the one that we want.
 If we have too many degrees of freedom (redundant), now there are infinitely many joint velocities that produce a given joint velocity which leads us to the minimal norm solution (smallest quadratic norm solution).